 As you recall, the property’s owner, Services Properties Trust (SPT), terminated its agreement after Marriott failed to make payments due.
 It then began its transition to become the first Sonesta resort in Hawaii.
 What happened, what’s going on now, and what does the future hold for the iconic behemoth, Kauai Marriott, at Kalapaki Bay pictured above?

 Months ago, Sonesta’s president said, “We’ve been doing the design work for the Kauai Marriott, which will transition to Sonesta…We’ll be renovating that hotel in the second half of next year.”
 We have not heard anything further about Sonesta’s plans to renovate their new Sonesta Kauai Resort Lihue.

-Now an evolving quarantine hotel/Kauai resort bubble.
+Now a quarantine hotel/Kauai resort bubble.

-About Kauai Marriott.
+About Royal Sonesta Kauai Resort.

 In addition to beautifully landscaped grounds, the resort has one of the largest swimming pools in Hawaii.
 Although the resort shows its age and features arguably lackluster architecture replete with statuary, rooms are generally spacious, with lanai.
 It has five restaurants, and a wide range of on-site resort activities is available on-site.
 Ballrooms and conference facilities are also abundant.
-It’s former Jack Nicklaus designed golf course has become part of the new adjacent Timbers Resort.
+Its former Jack Nicklaus-designed golf course has become part of the new adjacent Timbers Resort.